 Once the creation is complete, the user will have a Sync Group with a single cloud endpoint that has been created.
 This is done by selecting Add server endpoint.
 Choose the registered server along with the path and then click Create.

 Using this program offers a lot of advantages.
-However, to see what those advantages are, it is necessary to get to know the proper setup procedures.
-Be sure to keep the information here in mind to get things set up properly and to make the most of the program.
+However, to see what those advantages are, it is necessary to get to know the proper setup procedures A Microsoft Partner can help with these procedures apart from offering Azure Migration Services and setting up Microsoft Azure Virtual Desktop.